-If you and your spouse have no contested issues, such as alimony or child support, then getting a divorce is simply a matter of filling out and filing the right paperwork.
+If you and your spouse have no contested issues, getting a divorce is simply a matter of filling out and filing the right paperwork.
 In many cases, you can do this yourself without needing to involve an attorney.
-DIY divorces are a good option for couples who haven’t been married long, don’t have a lot of shared property, and don’t have any history of domestic violence.
+DIY divorces are a good option for couples who haven’t been married long, don’t have much shared property, and don’t have any history of domestic violence.

 If you complete all your paperwork yourself, a divorce can cost as little as $500, according to LegalZoom.
 However, it’s not a quick or simple process.
 In a separate article, LegalZoom outlines the steps involved in getting a DIY divorce:

 - Learn Where to File.
 If you’re not sure which court to file for divorce in, ask your county clerk.
-Also, make sure you meet the residency requirements for your state.
-Many states offer divorces only to those who have lived there for at least six months, and others have a residency requirement of a year or more.
-In a few states, you can only get a divorce if you’ve been living apart from your spouse for at least a year.
+Also, ensure you meet state residency requirements.
+Many states offer divorces only to those who have lived there for six months or a year.
+In a few states, couples can only get a divorce if they’ve lived apart for at least a year.

 - Get the Initial Forms.
 Divorce papers vary from state to state.
 They may include a summons, petition, or complaint.
-Many states provide free online DIY divorce papers along with instructions for filling them out.
-Look for the forms and instructions on your state’s court website.
-If you can’t find them, go to your county clerk or divorce court clerk and ask for an “uncontested divorce packet.”
-Make sure you get the correct forms, as some states have different ones for couples with and without children.
+Many states provide free online DIY divorce papers with instructions.
+If yours doesn’t, go to your county clerk or divorce court clerk and ask for an “uncontested divorce packet.”
+Ensure you get the correct forms, as some states have different ones for couples with and without children.

 - Prepare Your Divorce Settlement.
 Draw up an official settlement agreement dividing your assets and debt with your spouse.
 You can do this with or without the help of a lawyer.
 Both you and your spouse must sign this agreement in the presence of a notary.
 It will be part of your final divorce papers.

 - Fill Out the Remaining Papers.
-Depending on your situation, you may have to fill out several additional documents to complete your divorce paperwork.
-These can include a divorce decree or judgment, a financial statement, a child support worksheet, and a notice of hearing or request to put your case on the court calendar.
-Your DIY divorce packet will usually include all these forms.
-Most of them need to be notarized to make them official.
+You may have to fill out additional documents, such as a divorce decree or judgment, financial statement, child support worksheet, and notice of hearing or request to put your case on the court calendar.
+Your DIY divorce packet usually includes all these forms.
+Most of them need to be notarized.